 Subcontracting and Supply of Raw Materials

-This article will guide you through the key aspects of subcontracting and raw material supply in iVendNext, explaining how to set up subcontracting, manage raw material transfers, and track the progress of subcontracting activities.
+This article outlines the key aspects of subcontracting and raw material supply in iVendNext, explaining how to set up subcontracting, manage raw material transfers, and track the progress of subcontracting activities.

 1. What is Subcontracting?